 In the event the car is repairable, the insurance company is only liable for the charges required in order to repair the vehicle to pre-accident condition or what they consider a “reasonable” repair cost.
-Though you do not have to use the body shop the insurance company recommends, it is usually easier to use these recommended companies since they deal directly with your insurer and you will not have to be the middle man.
+Though you do not have to use the body shop, the insurance company recommends, it is usually easier to use these recommended companies since they deal directly with your insurer and you will not have to be the middleman.

 Another common concern accident victims have.
-Insurance adjusters in Maryland take a hard line on storage fees even when they do accept liability.
-The car can’t sit in storage for an extended period of time.
+Insurance adjusters in Maryland take a hard line on storage fees even when they accept liability.
+The car can’t sit in storage for an extended period.
 You have to get the repairs done or have the car moved somewhere else.
 You cannot let the car sit in storage while the at-fault driver’s insurance company is determining liability.
 This understandably frustrates people who really are the victims in a car accident.
 But it is what it is.